-Rahman is also an Associate Professor of Law at Brooklyn Law School, where he teaches constitutional law, administrative law, and courses on law and inequality.
+K. Sabeel Rahman is the former president of Demos and Associate Professor of Law at Brooklyn Law School.
 He is the author of Democracy Against Domination (Oxford University Press, 2017), which won the Dahl Prize for scholarship on the subject of democracy.
 His academic work explores the history, values, and policy strategies that animate efforts to make our society more inclusive and democratic, and our economy more equitable.
-His new book, Civic Power, looks at how to build a more inclusive and empowered bottom-up democracy.
+His book, Civic Power, looks at how to build a more inclusive and empowered bottom-up democracy.

 Rahman has worked extensively with a range of think tanks, advocacy organizations, and foundations to develop novel approaches to addressing these issues.
 His writings have appeared in many leading publications, among them The Washington Post, The Atlantic, Stanford Social Innovation Review, Boston Review, Democracy Journal, The American Prospect, and elsewhere; and he has been quoted in numerous leading publications.
 Recently, he has been a featured speaker at high-level events that have included Stacey Abrams and Kamala Harris; Anand Giridharadas; and Joseph Stiglitz.
 He was featured on PBS’s “The Open Mind."
 In June 2019 at Civic Hall's Personal Democracy Forum, he discussed structural reforms needed for big tech as a featured speaker and panelist.